shawnferry/HOL7712-gitbook/agents/README.md

 # Adding an Agent Node

-Everything we have done in puppet so far can be acheived by simply using `puppet apply` on a single node.
+Everything we have done in puppet so far can be achieved by simply using `puppet apply` on a single node.
 We will walk through adding a second node to the puppet configuration.

 ### Steps Overview